gali8/Tesseract-OCR-iOS/README.md

 <br/>
 Template Framework Project
 =================
 You can use the "**Template Framework Project**".
 It's a starting point for use the Tesseract Framework.
-It's iOS7 ready!
+It's iOS7 and arm64 ready!

 Alternatively you can create a **New Project** like explained below.